 - Allowing your dog to attack any other animal owned by another person

 - Failure to comply with Control conditions of a dog licence

 - Failing to notify the Council of a transfer of a dog with control conditions attached

 Dogs such as the Pit Bull Terrier, Japanese Tosa, Dogo Argentino and Fila Brasileiro are listed under the Dangerous Dogs (Northern Ireland) Order 1991.
 The legislation surrounding these dogs remains the same but legislation now allows for a Magistrate to make a Contingent Destruction Order on a dog which he considers to be a danger to the public or, if he considers the dog poses no danger to the public, allows him to impose conditions on the dog which must be adhered to.
 If the conditions are adhered to within 2 months of a Magistrate’s decision, the Council may then issue a Certificate of Exemption to the owner and licence the dog.

 If you would like further information on this page please contact Environmental Health on 0300 124 5000 and select the relevant option for your area.

-For matters relating to dog straying or dog attacks, outside office hours, please contact Council’s Senior Enforcement Officer on: T: 028 25 633 120.
+For matters relating to dog straying or dog attacks, outside office hours, please leave a message with Council’s Senior Enforcement Officer on: T: 028 25 633 120.